reiver/go-parcels/README.md

 // ...

-parcel := parcels.FromString("This is some content!")
+parcel := parcels.ParcelFromString("This is some content!")

 asBytes  := parcel.Bytes()
 asReader := parcel.Reader()